 The 22kV network is proving to be an excellent distribution voltage.
 As an example, most people in the industry are familiar with conductor sizes by code names.
 Swan or Squirrel ACSR conductor run at 22kV has a lower percentage volt drop for a given kW load than Dog ACSR run at 11kV.
 Ferret conductor at 22kV has 21% less voltage drop than Jaguar ACSR at 11kV.
 These capabilities ideally suit a rural voltage-constrained network.
-The two-fold increase in thermal capacity (absolute power rating) of all conductors is merely a useful by-product of the conversion work.
+The two-fold increase in thermal capacity (absolute power two-fold increase in thermal capacity (absolute power rating) of all conductors is merely a useful by-product of the conversion work.